 And we met so many other furry friends – Bennie, Hope, Otis, Matty, and of course, Kayla… (You can read about all of the residents here on their website.)

-To see more from Iowa Farm Sanctuary, check out the video above that David and I shot while we were there.
+To see more from the sanctuary, check out the video above that David and I shot while we were there.
 It includes interviews with Jered, Shawn, and social media coordinators, Ace Wilde, and Chelsea Clegg.
 You can learn more about the animals they’ve rescued and hear their remarkable stories.

 I also wrote a longer article about Jered & Shawn and what inspired them to open the sanctuary for Corridor Characters.